paveltimofeev/screens.io/tasklist.md

 -- [Move to AWS: 4.3] AWS Beanstalk: add SSL
--- Proxy & Backend: Support loading of configs from ENV vars PROXY_CONFIG and BACKEND_CONFIG -- Proxy: Support cookie configuration from proxy config, and reorganise config structure

-- Backend/Beanstalk: Fix `Failed to launch the browser process` issue
+-- Proxy & Backend: Support loading of configs from ENV vars PROXY_CONFIG and BACKEND_CONFIG -- Proxy: Support cookie configuration from proxy config, and reorganise config structure -- Backend/Beanstalk: Fix `Failed to launch the browser process` issue (by installing chromium via container_commands, need to fix issue - deployment crashes if already installed)

 - Backend: AWS S3 mode - delete successfully uploaded images from local file system
 - Backend: Use LG images instead of SM/MD just to save CPU, S3 storage, Traffic and speed (do not resize to sm/md, do not upload/download them, save LG ling into the SM/MD fields instead).